o-fl0w/stash-vr/README.md

 ## Known issues/Missing features
 * DeoVR/HereSphere both seem to have limits and struggle/crash when too many videos are provided than they can handle.
   * For HereSphere the limit seems to be around 10k unique videos.
-  * Tip: If you have a VERY LARGE library and your player is struggling to load them all, try setting env. var. `FRONT_PAGE_FILTERS_ONLY` to `true` and setup your front page filters in stash such that the total amount of videos are lowered to a "reasonable" amount.
+  * Tip: If you have a VERY LARGE library and your player is struggling to load them all, try explicitly setting env. var. `FILTERS` with a list of filter ids such that the total amount of videos are lowered to a "reasonable" amount.
 * When using `Video Tags` in HereSphere to edit Markers, beware that your markers are deleted then recreated in stash.
 Mostly this

 #### Unsupported filter types